-- Their appropriateness and relevance to meeting the current needs of students, including the achievement of student learning outcomes, and their adequacy in meeting those needs - Their constructive consideration of the future needs of students, other clients, and/or the programs themselves - Their operations and procedures, including the effective and efficient use of human resources, physical resources, technology, and financial resources
+- Their appropriateness and relevance to the current needs of students, including the achievement of student learning outcomes, and their adequacy in meeting those needs - Their constructive consideration of the future needs of students, other clients, and/or the programs themselves - Their operations and procedures, including the efficient use of human resources, physical resources, technology, and financial resources

-Moreover, three of the eight Strategic Directions in the EMP aim at systematically improving the effectiveness and capacity of the College as a whole through Effective, Efficient, and Transparent Processes (SD6), Organizational Development (SD7), and Effective Resource Use and Development (SD8).
-Results of all these assessment and improvement processes are made available to all constituencies and the entire College community to promote and expand the ongoing dialogue about institutional effectiveness.
+Moreover, three of the eight Strategic Directions in the EMP aim at systematically improving the effectiveness and capacity of the College as a whole through "effective, efficient, and transparent processes" (SD6), "organizational development" (SD7), and "effective resource use and development" (SD8).
+Results of all these processes are made available to the entire College community.
 (Standards II.A.2.e, II.B.4, II.C.2, III.D.2.g, ER 19, and ER 21 [cited in Recommendation 8 and included here under the coverage of integrated planning and program review], I.B.3, III.A.6, III.B.2.b, III.C.2, III.D.1.a,)